Planning is underway for the 2022-23 season – stay tuned! Information below is from our pre-Covid season.

-The dances are held from 7:30 to 10:30 p.m., at the Park Avenue Congregational Church, located at the intersection of Park Avenue and Paul Revere Road (one block from Massachusetts Avenue), in Arlington Heights, MA.
-We occasionally relocate to the Concord Scout House in Concord, MA, usually once in November and once in April.
+The dances are held from 7:30 to 10:30 p.m., at the Park Avenue Congregational Church, 50 Paul Revere Rd, Arlington, MA, located at the intersection of Park Avenue and Paul Revere Road (one block from Massachusetts Avenue), in Arlington Heights, MA.
+We occasionally relocate to the Concord Scout House in Concord, MA, usually once in April.

 12 dance Dance Card $75.00

 The Dance Card is valid at all Wednesday dances for one year from the date of purchase and can be shared with friends and family.

 Volunteers are always needed, particularly with refreshments and putting things away at the end of the dance.